-- (f) reporting reflecting the following transitional performance indicators for the first six months of the financial year (1 July 2020 to 31 December 2020); - i. the proportion of legal representation services delivered to the national priority client groups in Clauses $A_3(a) A_3(d)$ and Clauses $A_3(g) A_3(i)$; - ii. the number of legal representation services and, the percentage of those services in which the clients were financially disadvantaged; - iii. the number of legal assistance services (provided to individuals) and disaggregated by service type and primary law type or law type; - iv. the number of Facilitated Resolution Processes and the percentage of processes that result in a held conference reaching full or partial settlement of matters; and - v. the number of legal assistance services (provided to individuals), excluding Information, Referral, Non-legal Support, and Facilitated Resolution Processes, in which the client is experiencing or at risk of family violence. - (g) two case studies, in accordance with guidance issued by the Commonwealth, which cover service delivery models and triage practices; and - (h) any further reporting reflected in the Bilateral Schedules or other Schedules as agreed by the Parties, in accordance with guidance issued by the Commonwealth. - 44.
-From 11 March 2022 onwards, Jurisdictional Performance Reports will include: - (a) actual Commonwealth funding under the NLAP, disaggregated to separately identify funding category and individual legal assistance providers, for the current financial year; - (b) actual Commonwealth funding under the NLAP for Community Legal Centres, aggregated at a jurisdictional level a and separately identifying funding not provided directly to individual Community Legal Centres; - (c) projected Commonwealth funding under the NLAP, disaggregated to separately identify funding category and individual legal assistance providers, for the next financial year; - (d) progress made against the State's Legal Assistance Strategy and Legal Assistance Action Plan (once these have been finalised), including relevant targets; - (e) if applicable, information on the nature and extent of the roles and responsibilities the State has delegated to a legal assistance provider as per Clause 27; - (f) reporting reflecting the national performance indicators at Clause 33 for the first six months of the financial year (1 July to 31 December); - (g) two case studies, in accordance with guidance issued by the Commonwealth, which covers service delivery models and triage practices; - (h) the estimated mean, median, mode, minimum and maximum time spent on the delivery of legal assistance services, as measured over one representative sample in the relevant reporting period, and in accordance with a methodological, operationalisation and sampling approach developed by the Legal Assistance Services Inter-Governmental Committee and National Legal Assistance Advisory Group (Part 6 Governance Arrangements);
+- (f) reporting reflecting the following transitional performance indicators for the first six months of the financial year (1 July 2020 to 31 December 2020); - i. the proportion of legal representation services delivered to the national priority client groups in Clauses A3(a) A3(d) and Clauses A3(g) A3(i); - ii. the number of legal representation services and, the percentage of those services in which the clients were financially disadvantaged; - iii. the number of legal assistance services (provided to individuals) and disaggregated by service type and primary law type or law type; - iv. the number of Facilitated Resolution Processes and the percentage of processes that result in a held conference reaching full or partial settlement of matters; and - v. the number of legal assistance services (provided to individuals), excluding Information, Referral, Non-legal Support, and Facilitated Resolution Processes, in which the client is experiencing or at risk of family violence. - (g) two case studies, in accordance with guidance issued by the Commonwealth, which cover service delivery models and triage practices; and - (h) any further reporting reflected in the Bilateral Schedules or other Schedules as agreed by the Parties, in accordance with guidance issued by the Commonwealth. - 44.
+From 11 March 2022 onwards, Jurisdictional Performance Reports will include: - (a) actual Commonwealth funding under the NLAP, disaggregated to separately identify funding category and individual legal assistance providers, for the current financial year; - (b) actual Commonwealth funding under the NLAP for Community Legal Centres, aggregated at a jurisdictional level a and separately identifying funding not provided directly to individual Community Legal Centres; - (c) projected Commonwealth funding under the NLAP, disaggregated to separately identify funding category and individual legal assistance providers, for the next financial year; - (d) progress made against the State's Legal Assistance Strategy and Legal Assistance Action Plan (once these have been finalised), including relevant targets; - (e) if applicable, information on the nature and extent of the roles and responsibilities the State has delegated to a legal assistance provider as per Clause 27; - (f) reporting reflecting the national performance indicators at Clause 33 for the first six months of the financial year (1 July to 31 December); - (g) two case studies, in accordance with guidance issued by the Commonwealth, which covers service delivery models and triage practices; - (h) results of biennial surveys of legal assistance provider's clients, based, at a minimum, on pre-existing questions developed by the Parties and in accordance with guidance issued by the Commonwealth; and - (i) any further reporting reflected in the Bilateral Schedules or other Schedules as agreed by the Parties, in accordance with guidance issued by the Commonwealth.

-- (i) results of biennial surveys of legal assistance provider's clients, based, at a minimum, on pre-existing questions developed by the Parties and in accordance with guidance issued by the Commonwealth; and - (j) any further reporting reflected in the Bilateral Schedules or other Schedules as agreed by the Parties, in accordance with guidance issued by the Commonwealth. - 45.
-The Jurisdictional Performance Report will take the form of official correspondence between the relevant State and Commonwealth (or delegated officials from the relevant agencies). - 46.
+- 45. The Jurisdictional Performance Report will take the form of official correspondence between the relevant State and Commonwealth (or delegated officials from the relevant agencies). - 46.
 Jurisdictional Performance Reports may be made publically available on a relevant website by the Commonwealth or the States, subject to the agreement of the relevant Parties to the NLAP and ensuring an appropriate level of de-identification.